Linux VPS & VPS Windows Setup Guide | NetCloud24 Nessus Security Scanner on Ubuntu 22.04

 After the setup is complete, log in to the Nessus web interface using the credentials you created during the setup process.
 To start a scan, follow these steps:

 Once the scan is complete, Nessus will generate a detailed report with identified vulnerabilities, their severity, and remediation recommendations.
-This functionality is invaluable for securing your network, whether hosted locally or on a VPS Linux VPSServers platform.
+This functionality is invaluable for securing your network, whether hosted locally or on a VPS Windows VPS Servers platform.

 Step 6: Secure Nessus with SSL